pc9350/Banking_Java/README.md

 A simple Spring Boot REST API for a basic banking application.
 This project demonstrates core Spring Boot concepts with a clean, minimal implementation.

+## Live Demo
+This API is deployed and accessible at: bankingjava-production.up.railway.app

+Try it out using the endpoints documented below!

 ## Features

 - Account management (create and view accounts)